Split Apple Retreat

 Split Apple Retreat will make the most discerning wishes for relaxation and rejuvenation come true in one of the most dramatic settings in New Zealand.
 Designed with Japanese inspiration in mind, each of the three light-flooded suites opens to gardens and decks with uninterrupted views over the island-dotted sea.
 The property houses an infinity pool, sauna, steam room, outdoor spa and gym, combining perfectly with the exceptional wellness menus.
 Each meal is based on functional foods, carefully selected from the best local and seasonal produce and freshly prepared by a culinary artist to guide you towards greater health and vitality.

 The Fuji Room and Lotus Room are wood-panelled Japanese-style oceanfront rooms, each with a king-size bed, Japanese granite bath, two private decks and gardens and the Rainbow Room is a large two-level oceanfront room with a separate lounge, and a king-size bed.
 The sofa in the lounge can be converted to an extra bed.
-All rooms feature: 42 inch LCD TV with apple TV, iPod docking station and sound system throughout, Wi-Fi and private decking and gardens.
+All rooms feature: 42 inch LCD TV with Apple TV, sound system, Wi-Fi and private decking and gardens.

 In fact the entire retreat - surrounded by lovely grounds set in a bushy cliff overlooking the ocean - is imbued with the sense of balance that Lee believes can be achieved by a healthier approach to living.
 The restrained Japanese aesthetic is tempered with the luxuries of Western comfort, the setting intimate yet spacious, the man-made seamlessly integrated with the natural.
 And this balance is also reflected in what the retreat has to offer.
 Its not your typical detox boot-camp - indeed, this is what sets Split Apple apart from many wellness retreats.
 While it offers a comprehensive range of services for those looking to develop the tools to make long-lasting lifestyle changes, theres complete flexibility in how you choose to avail yourself of the experiences on offer.
 While visitors can participate in the comprehensive program which includes everything from taking blood tests prior to arrival that Lee analyses and uses as a basis for developing a wellness plan, nutritional classes, and meditation, the accommodation also functions just as successfully as a straightforward luxury getaway.
 It includes high-end spa treatments such as facials and massages, good both for those wanting to improve their well-being or just to be pampered, as well as a sauna, steam room and the spectacular outdoor onsen (Japanese spa) and infinity pool with breathtaking ocean views.